pohly/syncevolution/README.rst

 If no additional arguments are given, then SyncEvolution will list all available backends and the databases that can be accessed through each backend.
 This works without existing configurations.
-However, some backends need additional information (like credentials or URL of a remote server) and/or cannot list databases (file backend).
+However, some backends, like for example the CalDAV backend, need additional information (like credentials or URL of a remote server).
 This additional information can be provided on the command line with property assignments (`username=...`) or in an existing configuration.
-The output in these cases explains the required information further.

-Otherwise the output starts with a heading that lists the values for the `backend` property which select the backend, followed by the databases.
+When listing all databases of all active sources, the output starts with a heading that lists the values for the `backend` property which select the backend, followed by the databases.
 Each database has a name and a unique ID (in brackets).
 Typically both can be used as value of the 'database' property.
 One database might be marked as `default`.
 It will be used when `database` is not set explicitly.

-When selecting an existing source configuration or specifying the `backend` property on the command line, only the databases for that backend are listed, using the same output format.
+When selecting an existing source configuration or specifying the `backend` property on the command line, only the databases for that backend are listed and the initial line shows how that backend was selected (<config>/<source> resp. backend value).

+Some backends do not support listing of databases.
+For example, the file backend synchronizes directories with one file per item and always needs an explicit `database` configuration because it cannot guess which directory it is meant to use.

    syncevolution <config>